Where can I return my container?

 - Remember to take your reusable bag with you and place any litter into the bin.

-ADs are our staffed bulk container return centres.
-ADs can process any number of containers but is the best type of return point for returning larger volumes, 500+.
-ADs issue cash refunds and some will provide an electronic transfer.
+Automated Depots are our staffed bulk container return centres.
+Depots can process any number of containers but is the best type of return point for returning larger volumes, 500+.
+Automated Depots issue cash refunds and some will provide an electronic transfer and donation option.

 Over the Counter site